Paul L. Fields, Jr.

 Over the years, Paul has tried over thirty jury trials, handling extensive and complicated bench trials and arbitrations.
 In recent years, Paul has been lead counsel in three successful multi-million dollar class-action lawsuits.
 Committed to his clients, he argued before appellate courts and had them reverse trial court decisions on several occasions, and he continues to handle various complicated matters.

 Time and again, Paul has been elected by his peers for various awards and recognitions.
 In 2021, Paul was recognized by Chambers USA in the area of Insurance Law in Georgia.
 Additionally, Paul maintains an AV rating from Martindale-Hubbell® for his high level of professional excellence and outstanding ethics.
-He has also been ranked among the top 5% of lawyers in Georgia by Super Lawyers® for the last eight consecutive years.
+He has also been ranked among the top 5% of lawyers in Georgia by Super Lawyers® for the last nine consecutive years.
 In 2016, Paul won the Client Choice Award, presented by the International Law Office and Lexology, in the insurance category.
 Paul is also a fellow of the American College of Coverage Counsel.
 He continues to provide the highest level of client service and legal representation to all of his clients.
 Currently, Paul serves as counsel to a group dealing with property and casualty insurance issues in the London insurance market.

 - University of Georgia, J.D., 1988